2026 Rotating Car Seat Comparison & Ratings

 Best For: Caregivers who are diligent enough to read the installation instructions carefully the first time and again before transitioning to forward-facing, who won’t need to switch between rear-facing and forward-facing often, and who don't plan to travel by airplane with the seat.

-Comments: While we’re happy to report that EasyTurn isn’t plagued by the issues that affect the Graco Turn2Me, it is similar to the Joie Chili Spin SI in some ways.
+Comments: While we’re happy to report that EasyTurn isn’t plagued by the issues that affect the Graco Turn2Me, this seat is similar to the Joie Chili Spin SI in some ways.
 The unconventional seatbelt routing on this seat increases the likelihood of misuse.
 Even when you understand how to install it correctly with the seatbelt, the routing still requires diligence.
 If you don’t have good visibility of the far side of the beltpath when installing, it helps to have a second person sitting inside the vehicle, making sure that the seatbelt is routed correctly on the buckle side.

 Also, it’s worth mentioning that the mechanism that allows the seat to rotate requires 2 steps.
 While an extra step might be a little inconvenient, the 2-step process makes it nearly impossible for the child in the EasyTurn (or a child seated in an adjacent seat) to unlock and rotate it.